 Moldova's prospects for sustained peace, stability and shared prosperity remain hampered by the protracted conflict on its territory.
 The Transnistrian region (with Tiraspol as its main city) remains effectively separated from the rest of the country since the end of the active conflict in 1992, not controlled by the government in Chisinau and with a de facto leadership that is supported by the Russian Federation.

-Despite the existence for many years of an active, formal OSCE-led settlement process (the "5+2 format" which was created in 2005), no political resolution of the overall conflict has been achieved.
+The Transnistrian settlement process is conducted by using several formats of negotiations: 1+1 (at the level of Political Representatives of the Sides backed up by 11 Thematic Working Groups and three (3) subgroups on the level of experts) and the OSCE-led 5+2 format that with Russia and Ukraine as mediators between the two conflicting sides and the US and EU as observers.
+Despite the existence for many years of formal settlement process, no political resolution of the overall conflict has been achieved.

 Following the Russian invasion of Ukraine in February 2022, the situation has further deteriorated.
-With growing concerns that Russia's intentions could stretch beyond Ukraine, Moldova sought to expedite its European integration plans and on 23 June 2023 has received the status of candidate country for accession to the European Union1.
-While the leadership of both banks appear willing to continue negotiations on key practical issues both at the level of negotiators and experts (several "1+1" meetings have taken place in 2022 at the level of the working groups)2, the OSCE has confirmed that the highest level of the talks - the formal 5+2 format - is for now on hold, also due to Ukraine's and Russian's role as guarantors in these talks, until further notice.
+With growing concerns that Russia's intentions could stretch beyond Ukraine, Moldova sought to expedite its European integration plans and, on 23 June 2023, has received the status of candidate country for accession to the European Union3.
+While the leadership of both banks appear willing to continue negotiations on key practical issues both at the level of negotiators and experts (several "1+1" meetings have taken place in 2022 at the level of the working groups)4, the OSCE has confirmed that the highest level of the talks - the formal 5+2 format - is for now on hold until further notice.
 The potential of EU membership may however inspire new efforts to resolve the situation.